yoomoney/grafana-dashboard-plugin/README.md

     // Additional classpath to use during dashboard scripts evaluation classpath = null

-    //Print collected dashboards to stdout, default is: false printCollectedDashboards = false
+    // Print collected dashboards to stdout, default is: false printCollectedDashboards = false

+    // Trust all SSL certificates, default is: false trustAllSslCertificates = false
 }
 ```